-Are you looking for a cooking smoker used to make true barbecue as well as foods like pastrami and smoked turkey?
+Are you looking for a cooking smoker used to make true barbecue as well as foods like pastrami, smoked turkey, and smoked barbecue meatloaf?
 These hot smokers come in many shapes and sizes and can be powered by a wide range of fuels.
 Here is what to consider when you start shopping for a smoker.

 Smokers by Fuel Type